liquidg3/nedb/README.md

+**This fork has been updated to deal with deprecation warnings in the latest versions on Nodejs.**

+## Original Readme: 👇

 <img src="http://i.imgur.com/9O1xHFb.png" style="width: 25%; height: 25%; float: left; ">

 ## The JavaScript Database

-**This fork has been updated to deal with deprecation warnings in the latest versions on Nodejs.**

 > :warning: :warning: :warning: **WARNING:** this library is no longer maintained, and may have bugs and security issues.
 Feel free to fork but no pull request or security alert will be answered.